20: Differentiable programming

 end

-mesh = TreeMesh((-1.0, -1.0), (1.0, 1.0), initial_refinement_level=2, n_cells_max=10^5)
+mesh = TreeMesh((-1.0, -1.0), (1.0, 1.0), initial_refinement_level = 2, n_cells_max = 10^5)

 solver = DGSEM(3, flux_lax_friedrichs, VolumeIntegralFluxDifferencing(flux_ranocha))

-semi = SemidiscretizationHyperbolic(mesh, equations, initial_condition_isentropic_vortex, solver)
+semi = SemidiscretizationHyperbolic(mesh, equations, initial_condition_isentropic_vortex,

 u0_ode = Trixi.compute_coefficients(0.0, semi)